Term 1: 30 January - Grades 1 – 6 Start

 During recesses too wet/hot for play outdoors, teachers are rostered to supervise indoors.
 Should it start to rain while already at play, the school bell is sounded and an announcement made to call students back indoors and appropriate activities are organised within classrooms.

 The school encourages children to come to school on foot, by bike, scooter or by tram.
-A bike enclosure is provided to store bikes and scooters during the day.
+Racks are provided to store bikes and scooters during the day.
 Bike and scooter riding is not permitted in the school yard.
 Please ask your child to dismount and wheel their bike or scooter to the bike enclosure.
 Please remember that helmets must be worn when riding a bike or scooter.
 Importantly, do not leave bikes and scooters at the school overnight as they are not safe from theft from the general public.

 The Victorian Government Health Information website gives information on the treatment for headlice http://www.health.vic.gov.au/headlice/